meinert/jarjar-newsfeed/README.md

 Updates list using cards
 Comments that can expand

 Option to add update, e.g. from a drawer using a modal Option to add comment to update using a modal
-Option to add reaction to update, e.g. using stars Option to add reaction to comment, e.g. using stars Custom hooks to load data
+Option to add reaction to update, e.g. using stars Option to add reaction to comment, e.g. using stars Make only on comment section be expanded
+Sort updates and comments by date
+Custom hooks to load data
 SQLLite DB for data
 Filter updates by user
 Filter updates by date
 Responsive layout with two columns on large screens and one on smaller (https://mui.com/material-ui/react-grid2/) "Login" page where the user is selected or just a simple option to change user